ThreeMammals/Ocelot/docs/features/routing.rst

 In this example Ocelot will use the value from the {unitId} in the upstream path template and add it to the downstream request as a query string parameter called unitId!

-Ocelot will also allow you to put query string parametrs in the UpstreamPathTemplate so you can match certain queries to certain services.
+Ocelot will also allow you to put query string parameters in the UpstreamPathTemplate so you can match certain queries to certain services.

 .. code-block:: json